AruniMishra/JavaSE11/Part1-section-12-understanding-modules/ModuleTesting/ReadMe.md

 ---

 - Run for jdeps
+  - The jdeps tool is used to find out all dependencies of a class file or a jar file.
+It inspects the given class file (or all class files inside a jar files) and finds out all the required modules and packages that are referred to by this class or jar file.
 - '--generate-module-info' option is available with jdeps command only,
   - It generates "mod-descriptors" directory containing module-info.java file